eyebeam-org/documentation/README.md

 General notes:

-Pressing `ENTER` will create a new paragraph resulting in a bigger vertical space.
+- Pressing `ENTER` will create a new paragraph resulting in a bigger vertical space.
 To make a single line break without creating a new paragraph press `OPTION + ENTER`.

-### Text styles dropdown menu
+### Text styles dropdown

 Select a paragraph of text and change the style here.
 Note that text marked as **H2** will create a internal link shown in the sidebar of the page.